ADGEfficiency/teaching-monolith/distributed-computing/README.md

 The focus of this course is **batch processing**.

-# Functional programming
+# Functional Programming

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ADGEfficiency/teaching-monolith/HEAD?labpath=distributed-computing%2Ffunctional-programming.ipynb)

 Functional programming concepts (such as map, filter, and reduce) are the atomic operations of many distributed computing frameworks.

-Take mapping over a pool of processes:
+Take mapping over a pool of processes (which uses a map):

 ```python
 from multiprocessing import Pool